Destroyers-for-bases deal: Deal

-Roosevelt approved the deal on the evening of August 30, 1940.
-On September 2, 1940, as the Battle of Britain intensified, Secretary of State Cordell Hull signaled agreement to the transfer of the warships to the Royal Navy.
-On September 3, 1940, Admiral Harold Stark certified that the destroyers were not vital to US security.
+Roosevelt approved the deal on the evening of 30 August 1940.
+On 2 September 1940, as the Battle of Britain intensified, Secretary of State Cordell Hull signaled agreement to the transfer of the warships to the Royal Navy.
+On 3 September 1940, Admiral Harold Stark certified that the destroyers were not vital to US security.
 In exchange, the US was granted land in various British possessions for the establishment of naval or air bases with rent-free 99-year leases, on: